Highlights

 -

 VIA spec approaching v1.
-Turan’s VIA spec implementation is progressing well, covering VIA, VIA-B, and VIA-CB variants with reusable lattice primitives.
+Turan’s VIA spec implementation is progressing, covering VIA, VIA-B, and VIA-CB variants with reusable lattice primitives.
 The

 /primitivesmodule is designed to be shared across all ReSPIRe-esque implementations. -

-Arti bootstrapping breakthrough.
-A Brotli-compressed ~3 MB bundle now replaces fetching thousands of micro-descriptors — a fundamentally different and much faster approach than the standard Tor bootstrap method.
+Arti bootstrapping overhaul.
+A Brotli-compressed ~3 MB bundle now replaces fetching thousands of micro-descriptors — a fundamentally different and much faster approach than the standard Tor bootstrap method (albeit with that one-time fetch itself not onion-routed).
 Working demo at tor-js-gateway.voltrevo.com, docs at voltrevo.github.io/arti.

 -